-For question 2A, based on mean liking ratings per stimulus item across all participants and for each session, we will compare the rankings of singers across the five styles of vocalization with a Friedman test (and posthoc tests, controlling for the FWER with the Holm method in case there is a difference).
+For question 2A, based on mean liking ratings per stimulus item across all participants and pooled (averaged) across sessions, we will compare the rankings of singers across the five styles of vocalization with a Friedman test (and posthoc tests, controlling for the FWER with the Holm method in case there is a difference).
 Note that in this case rejecting the null hypothesis of no difference in rankings across styles indicates that there is a difference in terms of which voices are preferred across styles.
 Since power analysis for nonparametrical tests is not so straightforward, we followed a recommendation of using a sample size 15% bigger than one would use for a parametric test (Lehmann, 1998) .
 Power analysis indicated that for a repeated-measures ANOVA with one group with 5 measurements, a sample size of 32 participants would be enough to detect a small to moderate effect size of f =.2 with power = 0.8 and alpha = 0.05 (using default settings of correlation among repeated measures = .5, nonsphericity correction ε = 1, and effect size specification as in G*Power 3.0).
-Multiplying this estimated necessary sample size by 1,15 to estimate power for a nonparametrical test leads to a required sample size of 36 participants for our proposed Friedmans’ test (smaller than our specified 45 participants).
+Multiplying this estimated necessary sample size by 1.15 to estimate power for a nonparametrical test leads to a required sample size of 36 participants for our proposed Friedmans’ test (fewer than our specified 45 participants).

-For question 2B, based on mean liking ratings by performer (pooled over styles), we will compute a Person correlation between values for sessions 1 and 2.
-We will consider a high correlation (r > .75) an indication that preferences for certain performers did not vary much between sessions, that is, that these preferences remained consistent over time.
+For question 2B, based on mean liking ratings by performer (pooled over styles), we will compute a Spearman correlation between values for sessions 1 and 2.
+We will consider a high correlation (ρ > .75) an indication that preferences for certain performers did not vary much between sessions, that is, that these preferences remained consistent over time.

 1.2.3 Predicting liking from perceptual features

 Linear mixed models will be proposed to explore the level of prediction of liking ratings achieved based on perceptual features.
 We plan to fit one model for data from trials with the two styles of speaking and one model for data from trials with the three styles of singing (since they are partially based on different rating scales).
-Preliminary model specification is as follows: liking ratings predicted from perceptual ratings as fixed effects, including the interaction of Style (lullaby, opera or pop for the singing model; adult-directed or infant-directed for the speaking model) with each predictor, and participants and stimuli items as random effects.
+Preliminary model specification is as follows: liking ratings predicted from perceptual ratings as fixed effects, including the interaction of style (lullaby, opera or pop for the singing model; adult-directed or infant-directed for the speaking model) with each predictor, and participants and stimuli items as random effects.
+[We will try to optimize this base model using standard model comparison techniques.
+As these are dependent on actual data, we did not include them in the analyses script yet].

 2. Method